 Napoleon once referred to the Danube River as the "Queen of Europe's Rivers," a fitting title for Europe's second-longest river.
-The Danube, which measures 1,775 miles long and up to nearly 1 mile wide, passes through 10 countries -- Austria, Bulgaria, Croatia, Germany, Hungary, Moldova, Romania, Serbia, Slovakia and Ukraine -- and four capitals.
+It measures 1,775 miles long and up to nearly 1 mile wide and touches 10 countries -- Austria, Bulgaria, Croatia, Germany, Hungary, Moldova, Romania, Serbia, Slovakia and Ukraine -- and four capitals.
 That alone has made the Danube a vital transportation route for more than 2,000 years.

 As you sail, you'll pass ruins of ancient castles, lush vineyards that produce some of the area's finest wines, sleepy river towns and bank-side recreational paths where you can wave hello to cyclists and horseback riders.
 When you dock, you'll embark on fascinating journeys through cities that sport both medieval and modern influences.

 Here are our best tips for a Danube River cruise:

 Pack comfortable shoes.
 Many of the cities have cobblestone streets and uneven surfaces, which can make walking more challenging.
 You might also have to climb steps or walk up small inclines.